The invention of the political cartoon

 Swedes and a few Russians.
 Then I gave them to the ambassadors... of

 enemies.
-Then the German Ambassador kept wanting cartoons of their own
+Then the German Ambassadors kept wanting cartoons of their own

-rulers which took away half the fun of it.
+rulers which took half the fun out of it.

 England was considered a